 For each curriculum subject, teachers plan the following:

-- A knowledge organiser which outlines the substantive and disciplinary knowledge, including vocabulary, that all children must master;
+- A knowledge organiser outlining the substantive and disciplinary knowledge, including vocabulary and the correct definition, that all children must master.

-- Classroom working wall which details, current, prior and future learning, the substantive and disciplinary knowledge children will learn, key vocabulary with definitions, and the vertical concept the area of learning falls within.
+- Classroom working walls which detail; current, prior and future learning, the substantive and disciplinary knowledge children will learn, key vocabulary with definitions, and the vertical concept the area of learning falls within.

 Following Rosenshine’s Principles of Instruction, retrieval practices are embedded across the curriculum as a teaching tool to ensure children know and remember more.
 We also use this teaching tool as a method of assessment.